emiruz/1brc/README.md

 user    0m18.014s
 sys     0m0.444s
 ```
-I can see that the disk read speed is the bottle
+I can see that the disk read speed is the bottleneck.
-neck.
-The CPUs do not saturate, there is a high
+The CPUs do not saturate, there is a high variance in
-variance in timings and mmap seems to blocks if
+timings and mmap seems to blocks if the number of
-the number of threads is too high.
-I'm excited
+threads is too high.
+I'm excited to repeat the test
-to repeat the test on better hardware.
+on better hardware.